professional-pigeon/SolarSystemAgeGenerator/README.md

 ## Description

-This is practice with constructors and prototype inheritance.
-Also creates custom methods for pizza service.
+This is practice in jest, node package manager, and tdd.
+The real fun exists in the javascript files.

 ## Setup/Installation Requirements